-Stima scored through Vincent Ochami and Ivan Anguyo as Edwin Walumoli netted the consolation goal for Bidco who are yet to win in three games.
+Stima scored through Vincent Ochami and Ivan Anguyo in the 13th and 71st minutes respectively as Edwin Walumoli netted the consolation goal for Bidco who are yet to win in three games.

 From two games that were live on Bamba Sports, Police turned around a two game drawing streak with a 2-1 win over upstarts Kibera Black Stars at Camp Toyoyo and thereafter Wazito's two game winning run came to a rude end after a 2-1 fall to Kisumu's Palos.